-Installing the solid-state drive bracket
+Installing the solid-state drive mounting bracket on M.2 slot one

 - 1. Follow the procedure in Before working inside your computer. - 2.
 Remove the base cover. - 3.
-Remove the solid-state drive from M.2 slot one.
+Remove the M.2 2230 solid-state drive or the M.2 2280 solid-state drive from M.2 slot one.

-(i) NOTE: If there is only one solid-state drive in the configuration you ordered, you can install another solid-state drive in the other M.2 slot.
-However, you may need a solid-state drive bracket (sold separately; please contact Dell support) to install the additional solid-state drive.
+NOTE: If there is only one solid-state drive in the configuration you ordered, you can install another solid-state drive in the other M.2 slot.
+However, you may need a solid-state drive mounting bracket (sold separately) to install the additional solid-state drive.